-- Vestibular neuritis: inflammation of the vestibular nerve that typically manifests with features of vestibular hypofunction, such as vertigo, nausea, vomiting, and gait instability, usually without hearing loss
+- Vestibular neuritis: inflammation of the vestibular nerve with features of vestibular hypofunction, such as vertigo, nausea, vomiting, and gait instability, usually without hearing loss

 - Labyrinthitis: ipsilateral sensorineural hearing loss associated with features of vestibular neuritis